• Course Information

 • Overview

-Philosophy of Religion, Ethics & the Study of Religion (Christianity).
+Our course covers three distinct and interesting areas: Philosophy of Religion, Ethics & the Study of Religion (Christianity).

 Across these three areas we will discuss questions such as: